sergiobayona/easy_talk/README.md

 In the example above, the `define_schema` method is used to add a description and a title to the schema document.
 The `property` method is used to define the properties of the schema document.
 The `property` method accepts the name of the property and a hash of options.

+## Type Checking and Schema Constraints

+EasyTalk uses [Sorbet](https://sorbet.org/) to perform type checking on the property constraint values.
+The `property` method accepts a type as the second argument.
+The type can be a Ruby class or a Sorbet type.
+For example, `String`, `Integer`, `T::Array[String]`, etc.

+EasyTalk raises an error if the constraint values do not match the property type.
+For example, if you specify the `enum` constraint with the values [1,2,3], but the property type is `String`, EasyTalk will raise a type error.

+EasyTalk also raises an error if the constraints are not valid for the property type.
+For example, if you define a property with a `minimum` or a `maximum` constraint, but the type is `String`, EasyTalk will raise an error.

+## Schema Validation

+EasyTalk does not yet perform JSON validation.
+So far, it only aims to generate a valid JSON Schema document.
+You can use the `json_schema` method to generate the JSON Schema and use a JSON Schema validator library like [JSONSchemer](https://github.com/davishmcclurg/json_schemer) to validate JSON against.
+See https://json-schema.org/implementations#validators-ruby for a list of JSON Schema validator libraries for Ruby.

+The goal is to introduce JSON validation in the near future.

+## JSON Schema Specifications

+EasyTalk is currently very loose about JSON Schema specifications.
+It does not enforce the use of the latest JSON Schema specifications.
+Support for the dictionary of JSON Schema keywords varies depending on the keyword.
+The goal is to have robust support for the latest JSON Schema specifications in the near future.

+To learn about the current EasyTalk capabilities, take a look at the [spec/easy_talk/examples](https://github.com/sergiobayona/easy_talk/tree/main/spec/easy_talk/examples) folder.
+The examples are used to test the JSON Schema generation.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.